Thealexbarney/LibHac/docs/getting-started.md

 ### IFile

 `IFile` is similar to `IStorage` with slight differences.
-- `IFile` can automatically grow if data is written past the end of the file, and `IStorage` does not grow by default.
+- `IFile` can automatically grow if data is written past the end of the file. `IStorage` does not grow by default.
 - When more bytes are requested than there are bytes available, `IFile` will read as many bytes as it can and return the number of bytes read. `IStorage` will throw an exception.